 I did my Nutrition Masters thesis surrounding the topic of heart disease and inflammation.
-I really wanted to do it on a topic directly related to diabetes, but at the time this project was the closest thing available.
-Inflammation is involved in most conditions, including diabetes, so I did learn a lot.
+I really wanted to do it on a topic directly related to type 2 diabetes, but at the time this project was the closest thing available.
+Still, inflammation is involved in most conditions, including diabetes, so I did learn a lot.

 For years now we've all been led to believe that certain foods high in ‘bad' cholesterol are the type of foods we should steer clear of.

 We get this picture of foods like butter, egg yolks, shrimp, cheese, and fat just oozing down and somehow lining our ‘pipes' directly with their sticky cholesterol.
-And well…if we eat too many of them we'll die of a heart attack or stroke.
+And well…if we eat too many of these foods we'll die of a heart attack or stroke.

 Heart Disease Is NOT Caused By ‘BAD' Cholesterol

 My grandmother had angina from very young and died at just 59, my grandfather died of a massive heart attack at 62, that’s pretty young too.
+And my father had coronary heart disease and had to have a valve replacement a couple of years back.
 And the line of heart disease goes back beyond that too, at least on my mothers side.
-So heart disease is a concern for me, I just wanted to say that because I am not sharing this info as my ‘opinion' but as pure cold hard fact!
+So, heart disease is a concern for me, I just wanted to make this clear because I am not sharing this info as my ‘opinion' but as scientifically proven facts.

 Cholesterol In Foods We Eat Does NOT Equal High Cholesterol

-Another very important thing I learned in my nutrition education is that the body produces cholesterol internally.
+The body produces the majority of your cholesterol internally.
 That's right, your body naturally produces it's own cholesterol.
 When we eat foods that contain cholesterol, this does not equate to high cholesterol in your body or ‘bad' cholesterol in your body.

-In fact, if you know anything about physiology and metabolism (and perhaps you don't and that's okay), you would understand that eating things high in fructose makes the body produce more cholesterol that eating foods high in cholesterol!
+In fact, the way our body's natural physiology and metabolism works explains quite the opposite – eating foods high in fructose and carbohydrates makes the body produce more cholesterol that eating foods high in cholesterol!

 Fructose is in sugar (which is half sucrose, half fructose) and how many things do we eat with sugar in them these days?
 A LOT!

-So what I am saying here is your body will make more ‘bad' cholesterol from sugar than it will ever make from egg yolks!
+The main point is: your body will make more ‘bad' cholesterol from sugar and carbs than it will ever make from egg yolks!

 High Cholesterol Is Caused By…